mapbox/mapbox-sdk-py/README.rst

 - **Uploads** `examples <./docs/uploads.md#uploads>`__, `website <https://www.mapbox.com/developers/api/uploads/>`__

   - Upload data to be processed and hosted by Mapbox.

+- **Datasets** `examples <./docs/datasets.md#datasets>`__

+  - Manage editable collections of GeoJSON features
+  - Persistent storage for custom geographic data
+  - **Note: The Mapbox Datasets API is in private beta.
+Currently, all end user requests to this API from outside of Mapbox will 404.**

 Other services coming soon.